utilmeta/utilmeta-py/README.md

 * [Handle Request](https://docs.utilmeta.com/py/en/guide/handle-request): How to handle path, query parameters, request body, file upload, request headers and cookies.
 * [API Class and Routing](https://docs.utilmeta.com/py/en/guide/api-route) How to use API class mounts to define tree-like API routing, and use  hooks to easily reuse code between APIs, handle errors, and template responses.
-* [Schema query and ORM](https://docs.utilmeta.com/py/en/guide/schema-query) How to use Schema to declaratively write the CRUD query, and ORM operations required by a RESTful interface.
+* [Schema Query and ORM](https://docs.utilmeta.com/py/en/guide/schema-query) How to use UtilMeta to write declarative ORM queries for RESTful API.
 * [API Authentication](https://docs.utilmeta.com/py/en/guide/auth): How to use Session, JWT, OAuth and other methods to authenticate the request of the interface, get the current request's user and simplify the login operation
 * [Config, Run & Deploy](https://docs.utilmeta.com/py/en/guide/config-run): How to configure the run settings, startup, and deployment of a service using features such as declarative environment variables
-* [Migrate from current project](https://docs.utilmeta.com/py/en/guide/migration) How to progressively integrate UtilMeta API to an existing backend project or migrate to UtilMeta

 ## Community
 Join our community to build great things together